 We open with a close shot of an acrylic painting.
-Camera slowly pans out, gradually revealing the details of the picture.
+The camera slowly pans out, gradually revealing the details of the picture.
 We see a man paralysed by fear, his face frozen in a weird contortion.
 He raises his hands up as if in pain or surrender.

-Camera pulls back, revealing Xenomorph sticking out of a human chest.
+The camera pulls back, revealing Xenomorph sticking out of a human chest.
 To our surprise, it is a living creature, not a part of the poster.
-Camera goes wide, showing the whole stage.
-No we can see clearly.
+The camera goes wide, showing the whole stage.
+Now we can see clearly.
 This is a cardboard photo-booth, a feature typical of any amusement park.

 In this little movie aliens – typically portrayed as vicious predators – behave just like your next-door neighbours.
 The idea is to depict – in a humorist way – how changing the setting we can instantly change a perspective.
 In this world, who is an alien – a Xenomorph or a human?